 6. Forex Lot Size Calculator

 A lot size calculator is one of the few types of forex calculators that can help you manage risks accurately, efficiently, and fast.
-The lot size calculator is used to calculate the size of a unit position and lots suitable for trade.
-A lot is defined as the number of units of an account currency or base currency that you intend to sell or buy.
+The lot size calculator is used to calculate the size of a unit and lots suitable for trade.
+A lot gets defined as the number of units of an account currency or base currency that you intend to sell or buy.

 A Lot size calculator will help you get this calculation right.
 In addition to calculating the unit size of a position for a specific trade, a lot size calculator comes with the following benefits;